-The Center participates in the Florida Voluntary Pre-Kindergarten (VPK) Program for four-year-old children, and is available within the hours of the full-day program.
-Step Up For Students Kindergarten Scholarship is available for low-income kindergarten families.
-The Center is a School Readiness Provider.
+For students seeking financial support for child care, the Center has been awarded the Child Care Access Means Parents in Schools (CCAMPIS) Grant from the U.S. Department of Education.
+Additionally, the Center participates in the Florida Voluntary Pre-Kindergarten (VPK) Program for four-year-old children, Step Up For Students Kindergarten Scholarship, and is a School Readiness Provider.